Amid NYC heat wave, Con Edison lowers power voltage

 (Reuters) - New York energy company Consolidated Edison Inc reduced the power voltage in some Manhattan neighborhoods on Wednesday, in an action known as a brownout, as a brutal heat wave stressed the city’s electric system for a third day.

-This was the second voltage reduction during this week’s heat wave, aimed at easing the load on the power grid to allow workers to fix heat-stressed equipment in the affected neighborhoods.
+This was the second voltage reduction during this week’s heat wave, aimed at easing the load on the power grid and allowing workers to fix heat-stressed equipment in the affected neighborhoods.
 The company had also turned down the voltage in a few Manhattan neighborhoods for several hours on Monday.

-Temperatures in New York City hit 91 degrees Fahrenheit (33 Celsius) on Monday and 96 on Tuesday, and were expected to reach 96 again on Wednesday.
-Thunderstorms Wednesday night will cool temperatures, bringing them closer to normal levels in the 80s by Thursday, according to AccuWeather.com.
+Temperatures in New York City hit 91 degrees Fahrenheit (33 Celsius) on Monday and 96 on Tuesday, and were expected to climb again to 96 on Wednesday.
+Thunderstorms Wednesday night will help cool temperatures a little, bringing them closer to normal levels in the 80s by Thursday, according to AccuWeather.com.

-A spokesman at Con Edison, Allan Drury, said the demand for power on Wednesday was already higher than Tuesday’s record for 2012 of 12,455 megawatts (MW).
-For Wednesday, Drury said the company forecast usage would peak at about 12,950 MW.

 Like in earlier brownouts over the summer, Con Edison on Wednesday did not ask homes and businesses in the affected Sutton Place and Midtown East neighborhoods to turn off their air conditioners or other appliances.